Tuesday, December 8, 2020 | 11:00 a.m. to Noon MT

 Senior Policy Analyst, Natural Resources Defense Council

-Alex Greer is an assistant professor in the College of Emergency Preparedness, Homeland Security and Cybersecurity at the University at Albany.
-Greer earned his PhD in disaster science and management from the University of Delaware, where he worked as a research assistant at the Disaster Research Center.
-Greer conducts interdisciplinary, mixed methods research on a number of topics related to disaster science.
-His research interests include hazard adjustments, relocation decision-making processes, and organizational culture.
+Alex Greer is an associate professor in the College of Emergency Preparedness, Homeland Security and Cybersecurity at the University at Albany.
+Greer conducts interdisciplinary, mixed methods research on a number of topics related to disaster science, such as hazard adjustments, relocation decision-making processes, and organizational culture.
 He has a number of ongoing projects, including a National Science Foundation-funded study exploring earthquake adjustment in Oklahoma, a Quick Response project studying buyouts in the wake of Hurricane Harvey, and a study funded by the International Association of Fire Chiefs investigating organizational culture and leadership in the fire service.

-Fawn Z. McGee has been with the Green Acres Program since 1995, and became Chief of the State Land Acquisition Program in 2004.
-In this capacity, McGee has direct responsibility over the budget and negotiations to purchase lands for the New Jersey Department of Environmental Protection (NJDEP) Divisions of Park & Forestry and Fish & Wildlife.
-On an annual basis, there are approximately 450 active negotiations pending across the State.
-In addition, in the wake of Superstorm Sandy, she operationalized and continues to direct the State Blue Acres Buyout Program, which purchases flood-prone properties from homeowners at pre-storm value; these structures are then demolished and the land is restored for conservation and flood mitigation purposes.
-McGee and her team have secured more than $300 million through Federal Emergency Management Agency (FEMA) and the Department of Housing and Urban Development (HUD) enabling the Blue Acres program to assist approximately 1,096 families in 19 separate communities in 10 different Counties.
-Since its inception in May 2013, the Blue Acres Program has assisted in moving 736 families out of harm’s way.
-The Program has demolished 697 of those homes to date.
-On June 26, 2019, Governor Murphy signed P.L.2019,c.136, which established funding allocations for constitutionally dedicated Corporate Business Tax (CBT) revenues.
-This permanent and stable funding source from the Corporate Business Tax (CBT) will enable the Blue Acres Program to continue to leverage federal dollars for continued flood buyouts into the future.
+Fawn Z. McGee has worked with the Green Acres Program since 1995, and became Chief of the State Land Acquisition Program in 2004.
+McGee manages the budget and negotiations to purchase lands for the New Jersey Department of Environmental Protection (NJDEP) Divisions of Park & Forestry and Fish & Wildlife.
+Additionally, she directs the State Blue Acres Buyout Program, which purchases flood-prone properties from homeowners at pre-storm value, demolishes them, and restores the land for conservation and flood mitigation purposes.
+McGee and her team have secured more than $300 million through the Federal Emergency Management Agency and the Department of Housing and Urban Development for this purpose.